notmugi/ooberbot/README.md

 Setting **"settings_type"** in `config.yaml` to `user` will use **settings.yaml** from your text-generation-webui. this is the settings file that gets used when you save your generation settings. otherwise, it uses `default` which pulls from **settings-template.yaml** from your text-generation-webui. this is the default config, and should give your bot generic ai responses.

+If you'd like to include your own video file, image, text file, gif, audio file, or any other file, for when the bot's history is reset, place it in ~/.config/ooberbot/vids and open `config.yaml`.
+Find the line **"video_file_name"** and specify the filename there.
+It supports whatever discord will embed.
+Images, audio, text files, videos, gifs, etc.  This behavior is disabled entirely through the included `config.yaml` file.

 ### Advanced configuration:
 If you'd like to add more settings from the webui's config files, feel free to implement more stuff in the `settings = {} field.` Just follow the current format such as: